datagrok-ai/public/help/domains/chem/cheminformatics.md

 Biology group helps explore drug design related features and includes:

 * [Toxicity](info-panels/toxicity-risks.md) –  predicts the toxicity scores.
-Consists of such categories as mutagenicity, tumorogenicity, irritating effects, reproductive effects
+Consists of such categories as mutagenicity, tumorogenicity, irritating effects, reproductive effects.
-* [Structural alerts](info-panels/structural-alerts.md) – highlights the fragments in structures that might greatly increase the toxicity and other problematic structural features
+* [Structural alerts](info-panels/structural-alerts.md) – highlights the fragments in structures that might greatly increase the toxicity and other problematic structural features.
 * [Drug likeness](info-panels/structural-alerts.md) – predicts a score that shows how likely this molecule is to be a drug.
-* ADME/Tox - performs ADME and Toxicity analysis
+* ADME/Tox - performs ADME and Toxicity analysis.

 ```mdx-code-block
 </TabItem>